Thursday, January 28, 2016

 431. Sound of Silver (2007) - LCD Soundsystem

-Improving upon the self titled debut, James Murphy's LCD Soundsystem offered up an overall better everything with Sound of Silver.
-"Get Innocuous!"opens things up at a slow boil and by the time the album hits the third song and first single "North American Scum", the verdict is pretty much out that this is a gloriously daceable masterpiece.
+Improving upon their self titled debut, James Murphy's LCD Soundsystem offered up an overall better everything with Sound of Silver.
+"Get Innocuous!" opens things up at a slow boil and by the time that the album hits the third song and first single "North American Scum", the verdict is pretty much out that this is a glorious and daceable masterpiece.
 That said, everything closes down to a somber and beautiful note for the closer "New York, I Love You but You're Bringing Me Down".
 The Eno/Krautrock flavored "Someone Great" may be Murphy's best jam, all blips, bleeps, and seemingly painful lyrics combined.
-Each Soundsytem album has much to offer but Silver shines most bright it does.
+Each Soundsytem album has much to offer, but Silver shines the most bright.

 430. From Elvis in Memphis (1969) - Elvis Presley